kmhcreative/Share-on-Mastodon-Easily/README.md

    c. ***Completely Custom Button***

-      1. Link to this script on GitHub or download and install it on your website.
+      1. Link to this script through the [CDN](https://cdn.jsdelivr.net/gh/kmhcreative/Share-on-Mastodon-Easily@main/some.js) or [download](https://github.com/kmhcreative/Share-on-Mastodon-Easily/archive/refs/heads/main.zip) and install it on your website.

       2. Add an element to be turned into the share button with the class name "mastodon" like so: